StigStack/whatlevel/index.md

-# What Level are We?
+# What Level Are We?

 ## You are level 8.